 Do all children on the SEND register get the same level of support?

 No, we follow guidance from Central Bedfordshire which gives a graduated response to provision for children who have SEND.
 Children will be identified on stage one or stage two.
 They may require an Education, Health and Care plan assessment if they have needs that cannot be met at stage two.
 The Bedfordshire guidance sets out the level of need and support at each stage.

 For further information please follow the link for Central Bedfordshire’s local offer below.

 How will I know how well my child is doing?

 The class teachers and the headteacher monitor each child’s progress half termly, and we will communicate progress made in discussions with parents/carers.
-The class teacher will record targets as agreed with parents on an Individual Education Plan ( IEP) or on an SEN Support Plan.
-Each term we meet with parents to review the child’s progress against these targets.
+The class teacher will record targets as agreed with parents on an Individual Education Plan ( IEP) or on an SEND Support Plan.
+Each term the SENDCo and class teacher meets with parents to review the child’s progress against these targets.

 Do any staff have training in SEND?

 All teachers and teaching assistants have received a range of training including that on Autistic Spectrum Disorders, Sensory Awareness,Talkboost, Sounds-Write phonics, challenging behaviours and supporting children in different areas of the curriculum.
 We have a trained Emotional and Well-Being coordinator in school.
 Our Headteacher has a Postgraduate Certificate in Education (National Award for SENCO’s).
 She attends network meetings termly with SENDCo's from the local learning community.
 As an experienced SENDCo and a Central Bedfordshire Leader in Education she is also trained to audit SEND provision in other schools to secure good and outstanding practice (aptGO).